 Here we are providing a set of important long answer type questions to prepare for CBSE class 10 Science Exam 2019.
-All these questions have been provided with appropriate answers in a simple language to help students earn easily and effectively.
+All these questions have been provided with appropriate answers in a simple language to help students learn easily and effectively.
+This set of important questions provided here will help you familiarise the important topics and also assess your preparedness for the exam.

 Given below are some very important long answer type questions to prepare for CBSE class 10 Science exam 2019: